google/android-cuttlefish/experimental/README.md

 **This is an experimental folder with just basic stuff to get everyone going.**

 To get started
-  - create a folder with your binary files, say 'android',
+  - create a folder with your binary files, currently scripts expect 'android/master',
   - to this folder copy or link the following files:
     - android_system_disk_syslinux.img
     - kernel